abocha/vocab-tool/README.md

 ### Matching data shape

 - **Canonical CSV:** one pair per row (`level,type,left,right,source,license,count`).
 Sets are formed in the UI at render time.
-- **Legacy CSVs:** set-per-row files still load, but every legacy row triggers a banner (`deprecated_set_per_row`) and the validator warns unless converted.
-Use `npm run packs:convert:matching` to rewrite old packs into the canonical format.
+- **Matching data shape:** every row must be a single pair (`left,right`).
+Rows containing multiple pipe-separated items are rejected.
+Use `npm run packs:convert:matching` to migrate legacy set-per-row files before loading them.
 - **Deterministic grouping:** the Matching view shuffles pairs with a stable seed (`matching|<file>|<level>|<pairCount>`).
 Supply `?seed=<value>` for reproducible sessions; the TopBar shows a copyable badge when a seed override is active.
 - **Pairs per Set control:** numeric input (2–12, default 6) stored in `localStorage` (`matching.setSize`).
 A `?set=<value>` query parameter overrides the stored value for the current session.
 - **Diagnostics:** inspector summaries highlight duplicate pairs, legacy rows, and other loader warnings with representative samples when available.